JOTTMEDIA/jottmedia.github.io/content/en/blog/hashtags-auf-instagram.md

 ---
 id: 3
-title: <b class="text-jm-primary-brown uppercase">Hashtags auf Instagram:</b> Eine Anleitung zur effektiven Nutzung
+title: <b class="text-jm-primary-brown uppercase">Hashtags auf Instagram:</b> A guide to effective use
 seoTitle: 'Hashtags auf Instagram: Eine Anleitung zur effektiven Nutzung'
-description: Hashtags sind ein wichtiges Werkzeug, um deine Instagram-Beiträge einem größeren Publikum zugänglich zu machen.
-In diesem Beitrag erfährst du, wie du Hashtags effektiv nutzen kannst, um die Sichtbarkeit deiner Beiträge zu maximieren und deine Instagram-Präsenz zu stärken.
+description: Hashtags are an important tool for making your Instagram posts accessible to a wider audience.
+In this article, you will learn how to use hashtags effectively to maximise the visibility of your posts and boost your Instagram presence.
 date: 01.07.2024
 author: Annika
+slug: en/blog/hashtags-auf-instagram
 categories:
   - Allgemein
   - Social Media